Céline Galipeau: Education

 Galipeau earned her master's degree in political science and sociology from McGill University in 1983.
-She also studied English literature at the Al-Ahliyya Amman University in Jordan / Wrong information since the University was founded in 1990 in 1976 and political science at Birzeit University in the West Bank in 1977.

 Career

 After a short stint in private TV and radio, Galipeau came to Toronto as a reporter for CBC and Radio-Canada in 1985 until she left for Montreal in 1987.
 In 1989, she returned to Toronto to become a national reporter.
 In 1992 she became a correspondent in London.
 Later, she transferred to Moscow where she covered Boris Yeltsin and the war in Chechnya.
 In 1997, she moved to Paris.
 In 2001, she became a foreign correspondent in Beijing.
 Galipeau won a Gemini Award for her coverage from Moscow.

 She returned to Canada in 2003, becoming the weekend anchor for Le Téléjournal.
 She became the program's weekday anchor in December 2008 following the retirement of Bernard Derome.
 She was succeeded as weekend anchor by Pascale Nadeau.

 Galipeau was named to the National Order of Quebec in June 2009, then to the Order of Canada in May 2013.

+In 2025 she was named the recipient of the Prix René-Lévesque for her career in journalism.

+In 2026 she announced her retirement from Le Téléjournal, effective June 18, although she will remain with Radio-Canada as host of a new weekly newsmagazine series.